medpaf/hawk/README.md

 ![grab](https://user-images.githubusercontent.com/61552222/134312366-3548a436-7462-4e3a-8304-dc2befb74c3a.png)

 ### DNS checks (with geolocation information)
-This feature is similar to the well known `nslookup` command.
+This feature is similar to the well known `nslookup` command used on UNIX systems.
 If you want to do a DNS check, type the following:
 ```
 -ns [HOST(s)]
 ```